boingboomtschak/boingboomtschak.github.io/projects.md

     <a href="https://github.com/d-mckee/fieldfare">github link</a>
 </div>

-Experiment in creating a programming language in Rust, using the [Make a Language](https://arzg.github.io/lang/) tutorial by [Aramis Razzaghipour](https://github.com/arzg).
+Experiment in creating a programming language in Rust, using the [Make a Language](https://arzg.github.io/lang/) tutorial by [Luna Razzaghipour](https://github.com/arzg).

 # past projects